databricks/spark-redshift/README.md

 Redshift tables.
 Amazon S3 is used to efficiently transfer data in and out of Redshift, and JDBC is used to automatically trigger the appropriate `COPY` and `UNLOAD` commands on Redshift.

+This library is more suited to ETL than interactive queries, since large amounts of data could be extracted to S3 for each query execution.
+If you plan to perform many queries against the same Redshift tables then we recommend saving the extracted data in a format such as Parquet.

 - [Installation](#installation)
 - Usage:
   - Data sources API: [Scala](#scala), [Python](#python), [SQL](#sql)